 DoubleTree is a little out of the main shopping and restaurant area of Santa Monica and a distance from the beach so we did need to use the car.
 They do provide a free courtesy bus for guests.

-Shutters on the Beach – High End – Couples
+Shutters on the Beach – High End – Couples Luxury Accommodation

 The facilities include a day spa and three restaurants, all with beautiful views of the ocean.
-Alas, we didn’t stay at Shutters on the Beach but we did enjoy a meal at one of their restaurants which only made me want to stay here more.
+Alas, we didn’t stay at Shutters on the Beach, but we did enjoy a meal at one of their restaurants which only made me want to stay here more.

 I thought the people sitting in the sandy courtyard must have been rockstars in between gigs.
 The apartments are literally on the sand.
-I chose the Su Casa because they are not located in the busiest section of Venice Beach, so I think it would still be reasonable peaceful if you wanted to stop partying.
+I chose the Su Casa because they are not located in the busiest section of Venice Beach, so I think it would still be reasonably peaceful if you wanted to stop partying.

 This is another block of holiday let apartments, which we admired from the beach.
-The property has been renovated and the apartments are modern.
+The property has been renovated, and the apartments are modern.
 There’s a rooftop terrace we noticed with a BBQ area that guests were using.

-I haven’t included any high end accommodation for Venice Beach as there didn’t seem to be anything that was worth mentioning.
-Venice Beach does relaxed, casual and cheery.
+I haven’t included any high-end accommodation for Venice Beach as there didn’t seem to be anything that was worth mentioning.
+Venice Beach is relaxed, casual and cheery.

-So these are my pick of accommodation in Santa Monica & Venice Beach.
-Obviously I haven’t seen everything on offer but I did make a point of looking at the hotels that were located in the spots I liked.
+So these are my picks of accommodation in Santa Monica & Venice Beach.
+I haven’t seen everything on offer, but I did make a point of looking at the hotels that were in the spots I liked.